cedadev/django-flexi-settings/README.md

 INSTALLED_APPS += ['extra_app1', 'extra_app2']
 ```

+Any assignments will overwrite the existing value of the variable.

-For YAML and JSON files, keys are normalised and dictionaries are merged in the
+For YAML and JSON files, dictionaries are merged in the resulting settings,
-resulting settings, e.g. for these two YAML files:
+e.g. for these two YAML files:

 ```yaml
 # /path/to/yamlfile1.yaml